Motivational Speakers Who Really Care About Their Audience, Show It

 5. Be accessible afterwards through social media – like Facebook.
 And then when they message you or comment – respond.
 In fact, use your social media as another way you can encourage, motivate, and share your advice.

 These are some easy ways for you to prolong the experience.
 And when you do, you create fans.
 And nothing brings more business like fans.

-Motivational Speakers Get More Business When They Motivate Off Stage Too by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Motivational Speakers Get More Business When They Motivate Off Stage Too by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.